michaelgrosner/tribeca/README.md

 Make sure your build machine has [node](https://nodejs.org/en/download/package-manager/) installed, also ensure `make lib` provides all dependencies without errors.

-To rebuild the application with your modifications, see `make help` and choose a target (just `make` may be what you are looking for).
+To rebuild the application, see `make help` and choose a target (just `make` may be what you are looking for).

 Test units are executed before the application exits, only if the application was compiled with `KUNITS=1 make`.